benji2264/heli_captcha_solver/README.md

 <img src="https://github.com/benji2264/heli_captcha_solver/blob/main/image_classification/multiple_class_preds.jpeg" alt="drawing" width="1150"/>

 Here a human operator would have clicked on the middle image whether the challenge was to recognize cars, crosswalks or traffic lights.
-But Heli would only have clicked if the challenge was to recognize crosswalks (Top 1 prediction).
+But Heli would only have clicked if the challenge was to recognize crosswalks (Top 1 prediction of ResNet50).
 One way to partially address this issue is to allow Heli to click on the image if it is confident enough (probability above a certain threshold, e.g. 40%).
 This way, if the network output for a given image is Bridge (45%), Crosswalk (55%), Heli would click on that image in both cases.
 Unfortunately, this causes more problems than it solves, especially since the network sometimes has trouble telling cars and buses apart.